Alluysl/minecraft-dust-cloud-generator/README.md

 Run `make gen_obj_example` for an example that uses `shape.obj` (needs to be provided) to create a `red_shadow` and a `cyan_shadow` functions.

 Run `make clean` to remove the executables.

+#### MSVC (Windows)

+Run `cl src/gen_obj_color.c src/util/*.c -I lib` to compile the generator that accepts a texture and outputs dust particles.

+Run `cl src/gen_obj.c` to compile the generator that accepts any particle but no texture.

 ## Usage